 As such, there is little damage to the overall ecological system due to avalanches.
 They are a part of nature and have been happening for thousands of years.
 However, they are a major natural hazard for the local human population.

 When an avalanche occurs, it brings down all the debris with it and can cause havoc in low lying areas.
 Flash floods are seen to happen after avalanches, which is a long term problem many villagers and townspeople have to deal with.
-They can also change weather patterns and cause crop failure in farms present on the lower fields.
+They can also change weather patterns and cause crop failure in farms present in the lower fields.

 An avalanche can block anything in its path and even restrict the normal movement of traffic.
 Various ski resorts depend on tourists to run their business successfully.
-Ski resorts and other businesses are forced to close until the avalanche decreases and weather conditions become suitable.
+Ski resorts and other businesses are forced to close until the avalanche decreases, and weather conditions become suitable.